 Statewide Fire Prevention Code; permissible fireworks.
 Redefines what constitutes permissible fireworks in Virginia.
-Under the bill, "permissible fireworks" means any small fireworks device designed to produce visible effects by combustion and that complies with the construction, chemical composition, and labeling regulations of the U.S. Consumer Product Safety Commission, as set forth in 16 C.F.R.
-Parts 1500 and 1507 and APA Standard 87-1.
-"Permissible fireworks" also includes whistling devices, ground devices containing 50 mg or less of explosive materials, and aerial devices containing 130 mg or less of explosive materials.
 01/27/14 Senate: Stricken at request of Patron in General Laws and Technology (9-Y 0-N) Notes: City position: oppose SB 566 Virginia Retirement System; increase of retirement allowance.
 Patrons: Colgan, Barker, Favola and Puller; Delegates: Hope, Kory, Plum, Rasoul and Simon Summary as introduced: Virginia Retirement System benefits.
 Provides for an increase, beginning July 1, 2014, of the monthly retirement allowance payable to any person who retired with at least 15 years of creditable service before January 1, 1990, under the Virginia Retirement System or the State Police Officers' Retirement System (or predecessor retirement systems).
 01/29/14 Senate: Continued to 2015 in Finance (17-Y 0-N) Notes: City position: oppose SB 574 Local fiscal impact bills; first day introduction.
-Patron: Garrett Summary as introduced:Local fiscal impact bills; first day introduction.
+Patron: Garrett Summary as introduced:

+Local fiscal impact bills; first day introduction.
 Requires local fiscal impact bills to be introduced no later than the first day of the session.
-02/07/14 Senate: Continued to 2015 in Rules (10-Y 7-N) Notes: City position: support SB 578 Permits and approvals, certain; unconstitutional grant or denial by localities, damages, etc. Patrons: Obenshain and Garrett Summary as passed Senate: Damages, attorney fees, and costs for unconstitutional grant or denial by locality of certain permits and approvals.
+01/10/14 Senate: Referred to Committee on Rules N A Citerred to Commutee on Notes: City position: support SB 578 Permits and approvals, certain; unconstitutional grant or denial by localities, damages, etc. Patrons: Obenshain and Garrett Summary as passed Senate: Damages, attorney fees, and costs for unconstitutional grant or denial by locality of certain permits and approvals.
 Provides that an applicant aggrieved by the grant or denial by a locality of any approval or permit, where such grant included, or denial was based upon an unconstitutional condition, shall be entitled to an award of compensatory damages, and may be awarded reasonable attorney fees and costs.
 The bill also provides that the applicant shall be entitled to an order remanding the matter to the locality with a direction to grant or issue such permits or approvals without the unconstitutional condition.
 The provisions of this bill shall only apply to approvals or permits that are granted or denied on or after July 1, 2014.
-02/07/14 House: Referred to Committee for Courts of Justice 02/07/14 House: Referred to Committee for Courts of Justice 02/14/14 House: Assigned Courts sub: Civil Law 02/17/14 House: Subcommittee recommends reporting with amendment(s) (8-Y 1-N) Notes: City position: oppose SB 608 Concealed handgun permits, lifetime; Department of State Police to issue, penalty.
-Patrons: Carrico and Garrett Summary as passed Senate:
+01/31/14 Senate: Read third time and passed Senate (40-Y 0-N) 02/07/14 House: Referred to Committee for Courts of Justice Notes: City position: oppose SB 608 Concealed handgun permits, lifetime; Department of State Police to issue, penalty.
+Patrons: Carrico and Garrett Summary as introduced:

 Lifetime concealed handgun permits; Department of State Police to issue; penalty.
 Provides for the issuance of concealed handgun permits that do not expire to Virginia residents upon payment of a one-time fee of \$100, except that the fee for a person currently holding an unexpired permit is \$50.
 Currently, the fee for issuing such permits is \$50, and the permits must be renewed every five years with an additional \$50 fee charged each time.
 Such lifetime permits will include a photograph of the permittee.
 The bill also centralizes the issuance of concealed handgun permits with the Department of State Police, instead of current law which provides that the circuit court clerk for the jurisdiction where the applicant resides issues such permits.
-The bill also requires the Department of State Police to conduct periodic background checks during the lifetime of any permit issued in the Commonwealth, but no less than annually.
-02/11/14 Senate: Passed Senate (37-Y 3-N) 02/13/14 House: Referred to Committee on Militia, Police and Public Safety Notes: City position: oppose SB 659 Protective orders, preliminary; changes standard for issuing.
+02/06/14 Senate: Engrossed by Senate - committee substitute SB608S1 Notes: City position: oppose SB 659 Protective orders, preliminary; changes standard for issuing.
 Patron: Black Summary as introduced:

 Preliminary protective orders.
 Changes the standard for issuing a preliminary protective order by requiring that the petitioner be subjected to act in furtherance of the violence, force, or threat.
-The bill also gives the attorney for the Commonwealth standing to participate in a preliminary protective order proceeding at his discretion and makes the proceeding subject to an existing Code provision governing the signing of pleadings.
 02/03/14 Senate: Stricken at the request of Patron in Courts of Justice (13-Y 0-N) Notes: City position: oppose